-In consultation with state wildlife biologists, Parks and Recreation has extended the Mount Jumbo South Zone winter wildlife closure beyond the scheduled March 15 opening date.
-The annual closure protects the 75 to 95 elk and other animals inhabiting Jumbo's lower elevations to feed and regain strength after a long winter.
-Cold winter temperatures and extended snow cover have delayed Jumbo's spring green-up, leaving elk and other wildlife without adequate food at higher elevations.
+Much of Mount Jumbo is closed annually on December 1 to protect wintering wildlife.
+The annual closure protects 75 to 95 elk and other animals inhabiting Jumbo's lower elevations to feed and regain strength after a long winter.
+Low temperatures and extended snow cover have delayed Jumbo's spring green-up, leaving the elk and other wildlife without adequate food at higher elevations.
+Jumbo's South Zone, which includes all points south of the Saddle Road, opened April 13.
+The "L" Trail and US West Road remain open all year.